sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 * v1.04 Initial release.

-As of writing, no addtional releases of the NEO-D9S firmware have been made.
+As of writing, no additional releases of the NEO-D9S firmware have been made.

 ## Compiling Source